Who's who in Trump-Russia saga

 Several US lawmakers and agency heads have emerged as visible, and at times controversial, figures in the investigations into connections between individuals in Trump's orbit and Russian hacking of Democratic Party groups including the Democratic National Committee and Clinton campaign adviser John Podesta.

+He is widely seen as a nonpolitical, dogged investigator, respected on both sides of the aisle.
+The extension of his term passed the Senate 100-0, and he was also initially confirmed in 2001 unanimously, 98-0.

-James Comey -- The FBI director seems to have a knack for finding himself in the middle of high-profile political controversies.
+James Comey -- The now-former FBI director was fired abruptly by Trump, but seemed to have a knack for finding himself in the middle of high-profile political controversies while serving as the nation's top law enforcement officer.
 Months after weathering criticism from both parties over his handling of the investigation into Hilary Clinton's use of a private email server while secretary of state, Comey once again is front and center in another political storm.
 Most recently, he dropped a bombshell before the House Intelligence Committee when he told lawmakers last week that the bureau was investigating not only Russian hacking and other alleged interference in the 2016 vote, but whether there was any coordination between Trump figures and Moscow as part of its intrusions.

 Mike Rogers -- Late last year, Rogers was simultaneously a candidate to be promoted to Director of National Intelligence under President-elect Trump and on the hot seat to be fired as director of the National Security Agency by then-President Barack Obama.
 Eventually, Rogers remained in his role as the director of the NSA under Trump and now finds himself among those agency heads testifying before Congress as an authority on cybersecurity as it relates to hacks by suspect Russian-relate groups.